Photo: Sofia Sabel/imagebank.sweden.se

 The Tax Agency has a brochure explaining how F tax works.
 The brochure includes the information about where to find the appropriate forms for registration.
 These are only in Swedish – it’s important that they are filled in correctly, so you may want to enlist the help of an accountant and/or make a personal appointment with the Tax Agency for guidance.

-If you are good enough in Swedish by now, the Tax Agency also offers free information meetings giving step-by-step help about how to start up a business.
-You can find more information here.
+If you are good enough in Swedish by now, the Tax Agency also offers free information meetings giving step-by-step help about how to start up a business (linked information only in Swedish).

 Sweden has different rules and regulations about residence requirements for those moving to Sweden to start a company, depending on their citizenship.
 Nordic citizens (Denmark, Finland, Norway and Iceland), do not need to register with the Swedish Migration Board (Migrationsverket) or apply for a residence permit.